 Item Numbers 1. - 4.
 Provide information about where have you lived during the last seven years, including the dates you resided at each residence.
 List your most recent residence first and then list every other residence where you have lived during the last seven years.
 You should not have any gaps in time.
-If you need extra space to
+If you need extra space to complete this section, use the space provided in Part 12.
+Additional Information.

-Information.